 Even though we live in the depths of the countryside, we are a modern and forward-looking community.
 Although we draw the line at plastic cups and cruets, and looking like a collection of scarecrows, we do endeavour, and indeed succeed, in living up to the times.
 We have resuscitated old buildings and old companies, and given birth to new ones.

 But the trouble with quoting, at whatever the length, is that it doesn’t do justice to the experience of listening.
 These were stories designed to be read aloud by their writer.
 And – a little to my surprise – I find on revisiting them that they’re really rather good.
-Despite the reactionary politics, despite the incongruous idea of a children’s fiction that celebrates middle-aged, suburban gentility, there’s something about the tales that works.
+Despite the overt politics, despite the incongruous idea of a children’s fiction that celebrates a middle-aged, childless, suburban gentility, there’s something about the tales that works.

 That something is Uncle Bill himself – not much of a writer, perhaps, but a very good storyteller.
 He had a fantastic radio voice: resonant and reassuring, as fruity as one of Mrs Owl’s rich, black fruitcakes.
 And he used it to give the characters their own identities, voicing over a dozen regulars and even more incidentals.
 If some sound rather similar to each other, and if Constable Otter is a dead spit of Deryck Guyler’s Potter in Please Sir!, then at least the main protagonists are clearly and engagingly delineated.